 Naloxone is administer using a needle, and injected into the person who is overdosing's body (ideally into the muscle of the thigh.)
 It can be done by any citizen who feels comfortable and confident enough to do so in the situation.

 When you get your free kit from your local pharmacy, your pharmacist can open the kit and go through the contents with you so you are familiar with it.
 There are instructions inside the kit as well.
-We have also designed a small card with instructions that can fold and fit into your wallet that you can get with our "I am carrying Naloxone" pins!

 If you aren't sure you understand, the best person to ask for more information is your pharmacist.
 They can provide you with a demonstration.
 Remember, just because you don't feel comfortable performing the injection, doesn't mean you shouldn't carry a naloxone kit with you.
 You can alway ask a passer-by or friend of the person who is overdosing to administer it.
 You're still a hero for being the one who had the naloxone in the overdose situation!